CardStreams/cardstreams-js-sdk/README.md

 ### /cards channel
 #### created

-Indicates a new card has been created for a given timeline, providing a full JSON object with the card data (see API docs)
+Indicates a new card has been created for a given stream, providing a full JSON object with the card data (see API docs)

 Response 200 (application/json)